ItsReflexes/Work-Portfolio/README.md

 # Work-Portfolio
+In "Analyzing Traffic Sources", I have wrote several SQL Scripts that contain information on how volume and traffic can be measured based off of UTM parameters.

 Here are two examples of two web applications that I have created with the programming language, Python.
 First, in the website folder, you'll see code that is linked in developing a live website with an English Thesaurus.
 The link to the website is http://marcuspitter.herokuapp.com/